Join the Lab

 Graduate students and Clinicians interested in MSc or PhD

 There are currently openings in the lab for neuroscience research projects looking at somatosensory stimulation in the lower extremity and changes in posture.
 These projects could involve neuroimaging.
-Students may pursue either a MSc or PhD degree in the lab through Western’s Graduate Program in Health & Rehabilitation Sciences via the School of Physical Therapy, and through the Graduate Program in Neuroscience.
+Students may pursue either a MSc or PhD degree in the lab through the Graduate Program in Neuroscience and through Western’s Graduate Program in Health & Rehabilitation Sciences via the School of Physical Therapy.
 Some students may qualify to pursue a combined MPT/PhD program.
-Funding is available for qualified students.
+Funding may be available for qualified students.
 Interested students should contact Dr. Peters anytime through the year (see How to Apply below).

 Postdoctoral fellows